Northeast Region

 - Kissimmee Chain of Lakes Area: 21,028 acres in Osceola and Polk counties

-Quota permits are not required for this area; hog hunting allowed year round; offers crossbow season; camping allowed first-come, first-served at designated campsites by landowner permit; recreational access allowed.
+Quota permits are not required for this area; hog and gray squirrel hunting allowed year round; offers crossbow season; camping allowed first-come, first-served at designated campsites by landowner permit; recreational access allowed.

 - Kissimmee Chain of Lakes Rolling Meadows Unit: 1,873 acres in Polk County